robotdoly/DOLY-DIY/README.md

 So, if you're looking for a fully-featured robot with advanced capabilities, the official [Doly](https://doly.ai/) robot may be the better choice for you.
 However, if you're looking more customizable and DIY-friendly robot platform, the DIY Doly project is a great option.

-## NEWS

-Exciting news!
-For all DIY enthusiasts, I've heard your feedback.
-In my upcoming Kickstarter campaign for Project Doly, I will be offering a DIY kit, making it even more accessible.
-[Stay tuned on Doly Kickstarter page for updates!](https://www.kickstarter.com/projects/doly/doly-more-than-a-robot?ref=edmdn2)